Do you want to make money from affiliate marketing?

 This can be done in so many different ways and you’ll need to measure the effectiveness for your own particular blog and individual blog post.

 One way is to use a plugin like Shortcodes Ultimate which allows you to add buttons, quotes, highlighted text, etc. with just a few clicks.

 Here’s a screenshot showing you all the different things you can add with this plugin.

-One of the reasons I wrote my 9,000-word guide on how to start a blog is because it’s a valuable tutorial that I’m not ashamed to link to when I do blogging guest spots.
+We have one of the largest how to start a blog guide on the web that I’m not ashamed to link to when I do blogging guest spots.

-Remember, the more work and value you provide in your guest posts the more shares and links they get and the longer they will be around in the SERPs pointing to your article.
+Remember, the more work and value you provide in your guest posts the more shares and links they’ll get.

 This also applies to forum posts, comments and other places where you think you might get a lasting (but useful) slice of traffic.